-Including low-fat or non-fat dairy products in your diets can provide essential nutrients for your body such as protein, calcium, phosphorus, vitamin A, vitamin D, riboflavin, vitamin B12, potassium, zinc, choline, magnesium, and selenium.
+Including low-fat or non-fat dairy products in your diet can provide essential nutrients for your body.
+These include protein, calcium, phosphorus, vitamin A, vitamin D, riboflavin, vitamin B12, potassium, zinc, choline, magnesium, and selenium.

 Calcium is an important mineral that helps build strong bones and teeth during childhood and adolescence.
 It also helps to maintain bone strength as you get older.
 Dairy is the primary source of calcium in the American diet.

 Potassium helps support healthy blood pressure.
 Many people don’t get enough potassium in their diets.
 Adding dairy foods like milk and yogurt can help increase the amount of potassium you get in your diet.

 Vitamin D works in the body to support proper levels of calcium and phosphorus.
 These processes help build and maintain strong bones.
 Milk and soy milk are often fortified with Vitamin D and can help you get your daily requirement of this vitamin.
 You can also get Vitamin D in some fish such as salmon, and in other food products that are fortified with Vitamin D. Check the nutrition label to be sure.

 Not only is dairy rich in vitamins and minerals, it is also high in protein.
 Milk, Greek yogurt, and cottage cheese are especially high in protein and can be a great addition to your diet to help you get enough protein.